magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 ### Example

 An example of a Target is the [`richContentRenderers` target][] declared by the Venia UI package.
-This target lets you change the behavior of the `RichContent` component across your project by adding a rendering strategy.
+This Target lets you change the behavior of the `RichContent` component across your project by adding a rendering strategy.
 Tapping into this Target gives access to a `richContentRenders` list object in your intercept function.
-Call the `add()` function on this list to add a custom rendering strategy for your storefront.
+Calling the `add()` function on this object lets you add a custom rendering strategy for your storefront.

-The [Page Builder extension][] provides an example by tapping into this Target and adding a custom renderer for any detected Page Builder content.
+The [Page Builder extension][] provides an example of how to intercept this Target.
+It taps the Target and provides an intercept function that adds a custom renderer for any detected Page Builder content.

 ```js
 targets